 . . . it is a frighteningly accurate description of what happens to men and women who refuse to confront their more powerful creative urges.
 It is all very well in the broad light of day at work, or during the feasting and celebrations, when bonuses and employee-of-the-month wall plaques are being handed to the worthy; but at three in the morning, when we are alone, our defenses are down and we cannot sleep, the huge green hand rises from below and drags us into something hitherto ignored, deeper and more urgent. (pp. 36-37)

-Beowulf succeeds, but in the wake of his own celebration, discovers destroying one fear gives birth to another — in some freakish way, its own mother:
+He succeeds, but in the wake of his own celebration, Beowulf discovers destroying one fear gives birth to another — in some freakish way, its own mother:

 The message in this portion of the poem is unsparing.
 It is not the thing you fear that you must deal with, it is the mother of the thing you fear. (p.
 38)